 Some insurance companies offer a ‘no medical life insurance plan’ which guarantee cover regardless of your state of health.
 These are often sold through major supermarkets or by using television and direct mail promotions.
-They sometimes include a low value gift as an incentive to purchase, such as a pen.
+They sometimes include a low value gift as an incentive to purchase, such as a pen or shopping voucher.

 The no medical life insurance plans offered are ‘Whole of Life’ contracts.
 These would ordinarily see premiums reviewed every so often and increases applied.
 However in this case the insurer will charge a level premium.
 This will remain at a level which they calculate will be enough to cover their costs given your estimated life expectancy.

 In nearly all cases the minimum age is 50 or higher.
 Joint life contracts cannot normally be taken out. due to the relatively low level of cover, many buyers regard them as ‘funeral plans’ to pay for their eventual send off.

 So are no medical life insurance plans any good?

 They certainly have limitations.
 Because the insurer takes on the risk of people with poor health applying, leading to early claims, they charge much more than normal for the cover.
 They will also give only low levels of cover.
 They could otherwise be exposed to those with a short life expectancy applying for high cover only to die quickly.
 To protect against such events some have a 12 or 24 month period after starting the plan where you are not covered.
 The payout would only be made if you died after this period had elapsed.

 Index linking is rarely allowed so the cover will lose pace with inflation.
 And if you live a long time, you could find you have paid in more than the plan would pay out.

 With ‘off the page’ and online applications you will not receive advice as to whether the plan is suitable.
 Consideration should also be given regarding writing the policy under a Trust arrangement.
 And no-one will mention the alternatives.

 So who are they good for?